COG-UK/docs/when-metadata.md

 | `1315` | Pull message | The `Majora` bot announces in `#inbound-distribution` the number of sequences pulled for each site, the week's total and the new cumulative upload total. |
 | `1330` | Pipeline starts | If nothing horrible has gone wrong, the pipeline will start. |
 | ~`1500`  | Pipeline ends | After a few hours, the Majora bot will annouce to `#inbound-distribution` the number of sequences that made it through the pipeline and passed basic QC. |

+## Outbound pipeline
+GISAID and ENA pipelines typically run on Mondays.
+All sites are automatically enrolled for ENA uploads.
+You must however [opt-in for GISAID uploads](gisaid).

 #### Note